Adithya-DSAIML/Spotify_Project/README.md

 ## Findings

 **Total Rows**: The dataset contains a total of 20592 rows.
 **Unique Artists**: There are 2074 distinct artists represented in the dataset.
 **Albums**: The dataset includes 11853 unique albums with different album types such as singles, compilations, and albums.
-**Channels**: Tracks are associated with unique platforms such as Youtube and Spotify **Track Popularity**: A total of 384 tracks have more than 1 billion streams, indicating their high popularity globally.
+**Channels**: Tracks are associated with unique platforms such as Youtube and Spotify.
+**Track Popularity**: A total of 384 tracks have more than 1 billion streams, indicating their high popularity globally.
 **Licensed Tracks**: 12321 Tracks were licensed enabled.
 **Duration**: The shortest track is Steven Universe Future with a duration of 0.5 minutes, while the longest is Highest rated Gabru 52 Non Stop Hits with 78 minutes.
+**Number of Track by each artist**: The maximum number of tracks by each is 10 **Energy-To-Liveness**: There are a total of 17108 track where Energy-To-Liveness ratio is greater 1.2.
+**Streamed on Spotify**: A total of 155 tracks streamed more on Spotify than Youtube.

 ## How to Use